plblum/jivs/README.md

 The ValidationManager is configured by passing the  `ValidationManagerConfig object` into its constructor.
 Typically you encapsolate the business rules in a class that inherits from [`ModelRulesBase`](#rules), overriding the `configureRules()` method where you describe each field and its validators with the [Builder API](#configuring-the-validationmanager-the-builder-api).

 #### Example
-Each `input()` adds or modifies a ValueHost of type InputValueHost.
+Each `field()` adds or modifies a ValueHost of type FieldValueHost.
 The method's parameters assign properties to the ValueHost.
 The fluent syntax that follows it are validation rules.

 ```ts